Rassell/mmo-on-blockchain/README.md

 Deployed on: https://rassell.github.io/mmo-on-blockchain to use it with Rinkeby testnet.

 TODOS:
- - Create script to move contract to FE project
  - Review public for externals methods, etc
+ - Add MaxHealth to champion, review tokenURI
+ - Restart health on finish arena?
- - Move images to a blockchain solution
+ - Move images to a blockchain like solution
  - Reduce size -> Deploy contracts on different addresses!